 Ensure Pricing & Terms Transparency

-Decide on where and how to display your pricing and payment terms.
+Decide where and how to display your pricing and payment terms.
 Being transparent with your pricing and payment terms on your website often contributes to customers choosing to give you their business over a competitor.
 Having your policies clearly displayed and accessible right before checkout also protects your business from customer complaints and eventual chargebacks.

 When applicable, also consider adding this information to your templates for contracts, customer invoices, and payment reminders.